Sébastien Buemi: 2023–24 season

 Buemi remained at Envision Racing for the 2023–24 season as part of his contract, having Robin Frijns as his new teammate as Nick Cassidy departed for Jaguar Racing.

 2024–25 season

 Buemi and Robin Frijns continued with Envision Racing for the 2024–25 season.

 2025–26 season

 In August 2025, Buemi penned a multi-year deal with Envision Racing, extending his deal to drive for the team during the 2025–26 season.

+Prior to the London ePrix, Buemi announced his retirement from Formula E at the end of the season, opting to fully focus on his FIA World Endurance Championship career with Toyota.
+However, he will remain at Envision as he takes up an advisory role.

 Personal life

 As of 2009, Buemi resided in Bahrain with his family and his girlfriend Jennifer.
 He then resided in Monaco for some time, and has since returned to Switzerland.
 Buemi married Jennifer in 2015, and they have three sons together.
 His grandfather Georges Gachnang and his first cousin Natacha Gachnang are also racing drivers.

 In 2013, Buemi and Johnny Herbert mentored six contestants in a primetime ITV4 reality series, with the aim of taking players of the Gran Turismo videogames to the Dubai 24 Hour race as real drivers.
 Other countries in Europe had heats mentored by Vitantonio Liuzzi.